Concordia to Host CHINA Town Hall

 CONCORDIA COLLEGE TO HOST CHINA TOWN HALL

-The National Committee on United States-China Relations is sponsoring the event.
-It is the leading national, non-partisan public affairs organization devoted exclusively to building constructive and durable relationships between the United States and China and creates opportunities for informed discussion and reasoned debate about the issues of common interest.
+The National Committee on United States-China Relations is the leading national, non-partisan public affairs organization devoted exclusively to building constructive and durable relationships between the United States and China and creates opportunities for informed discussion and reasoned debate about the issues of common interest.